silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/02_Working_With_Images_And_Documents.md

 When you see the image you want, click on the image to select it.
 You can now edit the details of the image by clicking on the edit button.
 Here you can then add alternative text, which is shown if the image cannot be displayed (for example, on text-only web browsers, or screen readers for the blind) and title text, which shows additional information about the image when the mouse rolls over the image.
 If you wish to add a caption, you can do so.
 You can also choose the alignment and text wrapping properties of the image as well as the dimensions of the image to be displayed in the site.

-When you are done entering this information, hit the "Update" button on the bottom right of the Insert Images popup.
+When you are done entering this information, hit the "Insert" button on the bottom right of the Insert Images popup.
 This will place the image in your text where your cursor was in the editing pane.

 ![The inserted image](/_images/inserted-image.jpg)